matti16/dogs-breed-identification/README.md

 ## Angular App
 An Angular 8 PWA with Tensorflow JS that uses the converted model to make predictions.

-The model is cached in the browser and predicitons are made on the client side, so <b>network traffic is minimized</b>.
+The model is cached in the browser indexed DB and predicitons are made on the client side, so <b>network traffic is minimized</b>.